mohamedhamdyamer/enable-iac-app01/bash/README.md

 Inputs to the script:
  - GitHub Account Name
  - Repo Name
- - sudo password --> being read from an environment varialble
+ - sudo password --> being read from an environment variable

 Steps:
  - Verify that the supplied account and repo names are valid.